-A worse quality of life total score was reported by participants with both asthma and ILO compared to participants who had a diagnosis of only one of the conditions (table 4, p<0.05).
-However, no such between group differences were noted on the MRC dyspnoea scale (table 4).
-Likewise, no difference was noted between participants with both ILO and asthma and individuals with only one condition using the VCDQ and the ACQ (table 4).
-Breathlessness Triggers Survey
+A worse quality of life total score was reported by participants with both asthma and ILO compared to participants who had a diagnosis of only one of the conditions (Table 4, P < .05).
+However, no such between-group differences were noted on the MRC dyspnoea scale (Table 4).
+Likewise, no difference was noted between participants with both ILO and asthma and individuals with only one condition using the VCDQ and the ACQ (Table 4).